Resolution-robust Large Mask Inpainting with Fourier Convolutions: Discussion

 \section{Discussion}

-In this study, we have investigated the use of a simple, single-stage architecture for large-mask inpainting.
-We have shown that with the appropriate choices of the architecture, the loss function, and the mask generation strategy, such a single-stage approach to inpainting is very competitive, and can push the state-of-the-art in image inpainting.
+In this study, we have investigated the use of a simple, single-stage approach for large-mask inpainting.
+We have shown that such an approach is very competitive and can push the state of the art in image inpainting, given the appropriate choices of the architecture, the loss function, and the mask generation strategy.
 The proposed method is arguably good in generating repetitive visual structures~(\fig{teaser},~\ref{fig:syde-by-side-512}), which appears to be an issue for many inpainting methods.
 However, LaMa usually struggles when a strong perspective distortion gets involved~(see supplementary material).
 We would like to note that this is usually the case for complex images from the Internet, that do not belong to a dataset.
-It remains a question whether the Fourier convolutions can account for these deformations of periodic signals.
-Interestingly, Fourier convolution layers allow the method to generalize to never seen high resolutions, and be more parameter-efficient compared to state-of-the-art baselines.
+It remains a question whether FFCs can account for these deformations of periodic signals.
+Interestingly, FFCs allow the method to generalize to never seen high resolutions, and be more parameter-efficient compared to state-of-the-art baselines.
 The Fourier or Dilated convolutions are not the only options to receive a high receptive field.
-For instance, a high receptive field can be obtained with vision transformers \cite{dosovitskiy2020image} that is also an exciting topic for future research.
+For instance, a high receptive field can be obtained with vision transformer \cite{dosovitskiy2020image} that is also an exciting topic for future research.
 We believe that models with a large receptive field will open new opportunities for the development of efficient high-resolution computer vision models.

-\textbf{Acknowledgements~} We want to thank Nikita Dvornik, Aibek Alanov, Anna Vorontsova, Alexander Grishin, and Julia Churkina for their valuable feedback.
+\textbf{Acknowledgements~} We want to thank Nikita Dvornik, Gleb Sterkin, Aibek Alanov, Anna Vorontsova, Alexander Grishin, and Julia Churkina for their valuable feedback.